bckohan/learn-python/docs/source/module1.rst

 .. code-block:: console

    ?> env
+   TERM=xterm-256color
+   TERM_PROGRAM=Apple_Terminal
+   SHELL=/bin/zsh
+   HOME=/Users/bckohan
+   LOGNAME=bckohan
+   USER=bckohan
+   PATH=/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin
+   PWD=/Users/bckohan
+   PYENV_SHELL=zsh

 In Z-shell environment variables are set using the export command:

 .. code-block:: console

    ?> export VARIABLE_NAME=value
+   ?> echo $VARIABLE_NAME
+   value

 System PATH
 ~~~~~~~~~~~

-The PATH environment variable is a list of directories that the shell will search for commands when you type them.
-When you type a command, the shell will search the directories in the PATH in order
+The PATH environment variable is a list of directories that the shell will search for commands
+when you type them.
+When you type a command, the shell will search the directories in the PATH
-until it finds a command with the name you typed.
-If it does not find a command with that name in any of the directories in the PATH it will print an error.
-The PATH is a colon separated list of
+in order until it finds the executable file for the command with the name you typed.
+If it does
+not find a command with that name in any of the directories in the PATH it will print an error.
-directories.
+The PATH is a colon separated list of directories.
 You can print the PATH by running:

 .. code-block:: console

    ?> echo $PATH
+   /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin

 Other Useful commands
 ~~~~~~~~~~~~~~~~~~~~~